milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Help Center
 Join Netflix
 Sign In
 Back to Help Home
-PRINT
+Print
 Privacy Statement

 This Privacy Statement explains our practices, including your choices, regarding the collection, use, and disclosure of certain information, including your personal information in connection with the Netflix service.